 The American Food & Drugs Administration (FDA) approves the use of Pfizer’s Covid-19 vaccine.
 A few days earlier, Great Britain, Canada, Bahrain and Saudi Arabia had already approved it.

 Singapore is the first state in the world to approve the sale of lab-grown meat.
-Gives the green light to lab-grown chicken meat from America’s East Just, created without slaughtering any animals, but by growing animal muscle stem cells in the lab.
-According to theoretical
+Gives the green light to lab-grown chicken meat from American Eat Just, created without slaughtering any animals, but by growing animal muscle stem cells in the lab.
+According to theoretical studies, two

 The Russian anti-Covid-19 vaccine Sputnik-V, developed by the Gamaleya Research Institute, is 95% effective according to studies carried out in Russia, Venezuela, Belarus on 22 thousand people in the first phase and 19 thousand in the second.